GiulianoCrescimbeni/SimpleOS/README.md

 ### 2. Kernel Entry Function
 - A basic **kernel entry function** has been implemented.
 - The kernel entry function is defined in `loader.s` (written in assembly) and hands over control to `kmain`, a C function.
-- The kernel writes a simple character to the screen as a basic demonstration of its functionality.

 ### **3. Memory Segmentation**
 - A **Global Descriptor Table (GDT)** has been implemented to enable memory segmentation in protected mode.